Multi-robot task allocation for safe planning against stochastic hazard dynamics: Greedy heuristics

 \subsection{Reverse greedy algorithm}

-The reverse greedy algorithm (see Algorithm~\ref{alg:rg_distributed}) is initialized with all tasks being allocated to every robot simultaneously.
-Due to this reason, its performance guarantee will instead be a function of the value $F\left(\{T\}_{r \in R}\right)$.
+The reverse greedy algorithm is initialized with all tasks being allocated to every robot simultaneously.
+Due to this reason, its performance guarantee will instead be a function of $F\left(\{T\}_{r \in R}\right)$.
 This algorithm iteratively updates its provisional allocation by removing tasks from the robots.
 In each step, the task-robot pair causing the largest optimality loss is removed.
 It converges when every task is allocated to exactly one robot.
-As is the case for the forward greedy, computation of the iteration steps is distributed among the robots.
+As is the case for the forward greedy, computation of the iteration steps is distributed among the robots. \revi{Since the reverse greedy implementation uses similar principles to those found in the forward, its detailed description is relegated to Appendix~\ref{sec:apx_reverse_greedy}.}